forestgrape/coronavirus/monitor_and_control.md

 ### Slow Down of Nightlife
-A slow down of nightlife can reach from an early closure of clubs to a stay at home order at night.
+A slow down of nightlife can reach from an early closure of clubs to a complete stay at home order at night.
 * Evidence:
-  * Many anecdote-like Covid-19 spreading including super spreading events have linked to nightlife [citations coming].
+  * Many anecdote-like Covid-19 spreading events including super spreading events have been linked to nightlife [citations coming].
-  * In many countries only few infections can be traced back to nightlife but more to families.
+  * In many countries only few infections can be traced back to nightlife in comparison to transmissions in family settings and private parties.
 A possible explanation is that contact tracing and testing just works better in family settings.
-For a club with infections 1 week later every attendee should be tested, but this is hardly done.
+For a club with infected attendees, one week later every attendee should be tested, to my knowledge this is hardly done.
+In countries with low case numbers and extensive contact tracing, e.g. South Korea [and Japan, to check] many infections have been traced to clubs [citations in work].
 * ThinkThrough: Nightlife is about socializing.
 With loud music distancing is hardly doable.
-In nightlife drinking is common, which is a risk factor by itself, but it also prevents mask usage.
+Drinking is common, which is a risk factor by itself, but it also prevents mask usage.
 * Experiences:
-  * An early closure of nightlife was implemented (combined with consequent mask wearing)
+  * An early closure of nightlife was implemented in (combined with recommendation for mask wearing)
-    * in Greece  (11.8.20, closing between 24 pm and 7 am)
+    * Greece  (11.8.20, closing between 24 pm and 7 am)
-    * in Denmark (15.9.20, closing at 22 pm in risk regions )
+    * Denmark (15.9.20, closing at 22 pm in risk regions, recommendation to reduce social contact and ending private parties at 10 pm)
-    * Spain (14.8.20, closing of clubs and )
+    * Spain (14.8.20, closing of nightclubs; bars and restaurants close at 1 am; no drinking on the streets)

-    Data indicate that from 2 weeks after this measures the incidence of Covid cases and deaths mostly stopped increasing
+    Two weeks after this measures the incidence of Covid cases flattened in all the above countries.
+Denmark and Greece implemented this measures at low Covid incidences.
 * Comment: In pandemic times a closure e.g. at 12 pm like implemented in Greece is reasonable; more strict depending on the situation e.g. risk of hospital overflow.

-> I recently read in the news that people clubbing at 6 am in the morning had to go to quarantine because of a positive case and the guest list was faulty.
+> I recently read in the news, that people clubbing at 6 am in the morning had to go to quarantine because of a positive case and the guest list was faulty.
 Partying until 6 am and likely drinking a lot is not wanted, since protection measures are hardly followed and the body is busy the next day repairing party-damage and will not fight viruses.
 The latter is double bad:
 >   1. disease progression: longer asymptomatic phase and higher viral loads
->   2. hardly anybody feels well and so nobody recognizes symptoms.
+>   2. feeling unwell the next day(s) is not uncommon and so possible Covid symptoms may be attributed to the party night.

 ### Reduce Alcohol Consumption